cechallenge/cechallenge.github.io/challenge.md

 ###### First round assessment submissions

  1. Documentation describing the optimization methods and algorithms used by participants. (since the docs document is provided, the first priority is docs and the second priority is pdf)
- 2. A github url containing the framework and source code that you modified.
+ 2. A GitBub URL containing the framework and source code that you modified.

 Make sure you submit the above two items in the **Submission**